cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Elasticsearch stores and indexes the data.
 - Kibana displays the data stored in Elasticsearch.

-## Overview of our micro services
+## Overview of our microservices

-For this example, let's consider we are creating a blog engine using microservices:
+For this example, let's consider we are creating a blog engine using microservices using the following services:

 - _Post service_: Manages details related to posts.
 - _Comment service_: Manages details related to the comments of each post.

+Each microservice is a Spring Boot application, exposing a HTTP API.

+As we intend to focus on _log aggregation_, let's try to keep it simple when it comes to the services architecture: One service will simply inkove the other service directly.

-Each microservice is a Spring Boot application.
-For demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
+And, for demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
 When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post.
-The post service will aggregate the results and return a representation of the post with comments to the client:
+The post service will aggregate the results and return a representation of the post with comments to the client.

 ![Post and comment services][img.services]